Moving Forward. Faster.

 What are Dedicated Bus Lanes?

-Lanes that allow buses to travel independently of regular traffic, saving time by making trips faster and more reliable.
-Bikes and emergency vehicles can also use these lanes.
+Lanes that allow buses to travel independently of regular traffic, saving time by making trips faster and overall bus service more reliable.

 University Blvd Dedicated Bus Lane Section Map